great-expectations/great_expectations/docs/docusaurus/docs/tutorials/getting_started/how_to_use_great_expectations_with_sql.md

 ## Next steps

-Now that you've created and saved a Data Context, Datasource, Data Asset, Expectation Suite, and Checkpoint, see [Validate data by running a Checkpoint](https://docs.greatexpectations.io/docs/guides/validation/how_to_validate_data_by_running_a_checkpoint) to create a script to run the Checkpoint without the need to recreate your Data Assets and Expectations.
+Now that you've created and saved a Data Context, Data Source, Data Asset, Expectation Suite, and Checkpoint, see [Validate data by running a Checkpoint](https://docs.greatexpectations.io/docs/guides/validation/how_to_validate_data_by_running_a_checkpoint) to create a script to run the Checkpoint without the need to recreate your Data Assets and Expectations.